vsyrjala/linux/drm-intel.rst

 ====================

 This section describes the guidelines for pushing patches.
-Strict rules covering all cases are impossible write and follow.
+Strict rules covering all cases are impossible to write and follow.
 We put a lot of trust in the sound judgement of the people with commit access, and that only develops with experience.
 These guidelines are primarily for the committers to aid in making the right decisions, and for others to set their the expectations right.